Pay the Butler: Racing career

-1986 & 1987: two- and three-year-old seasons
+France

 As a two-year-old, Pay the Butler raced in France and failed to win in five races although he finished third in the Listed Prix Herbager at Maisons-Laffitte Racecourse.
-In the following year was unplaced in eight of his nine races but recorded his first victory when he won the Listed Grand Prix de Strasbourg on 28 May.
+In the following year was unplaced in eight of his nine races but recorded his first victory when he won the Listed Grand Prix de Strasbourg on May 28.

-1988: four-year-old season

 In the early part of 1988, Pay the Butler raced three times in France, winning a handicap race at Longchamp Racecourse on April 4 and was then sent to the United States to be trained by Robert J. Frankel.

+United States

-On his first appearance for his new trainer Pay the Butler contested the Grade II Red Smith Handicap over ten furlongs at Belmont Park on May 28 and won by a neck from Equalize.
-He continued to run well in the United States, finishing second in both the Bowling Green Handicap and the Man o' War Stakes before running unplaced in the Canadian International Stakes on October 16.
+Pay the Butler proved highly quarrelsome upon his arrival in the United States, his temperament such that it required five men to saddle him for his American debut in the Red Smith Handicap on May 28, a Grade II race ran over ten furlongs at Belmont Park.
+Nevertheless, it was here that Pay the Butler won his first graded race, winning by a neck over Equalize after a strong charge in the final stretch of the race; a victory that resulted in the then-largest pick-six payoff in New York racing history at $500,000.
+He continued to run well in the United States, finishing second in both the Bowling Green Handicap and the Man o' War Stakes.
+However, his race at the Grade I Rothmans International at Woodbine Racetrack in Canada ended in disappointment, finishing ninth out of fifteen runners.
+Frankel later attributed the poor result to a late jockey change; Pay the Butler's regular rider, Robbie Davis, had withdrawn following a fatal trampling accident at Belmont Park three days prior in which jockey Mike Venezia was killed, requiring a replacement by Larry Attard.